icodejs/vimeetube/README.md

 $('.resetBtn').on('click', function (e) {
   e.preventDefault();
   Vimeetube.reset(function () {
-    Vimeetube.init(your url or id'); // setup UI to initial state on page load });
+    Vimeetube.init(your url or id); // setup UI to initial state on page load });
 });